Al-Talaba SC: Formation of Al-Jamiea (1969–1978)

-Al-Talaba SC merger (1977–1980)
+Merger to become Al-Talaba (1978–1980)

 On 27 December 1977, a new club named Al-Talaba Sports Club (which translates to The Students) was formed under the same institution as Al-Jamiea Sports Club.
-Less than a year later, ahead of the 1978–79 season, the Ministry of Youth and Sports decided to merge Al-Jamiea with Al-Talaba in order to unify the institution's sporting activity, with the merger club retaining Al-Jamiea's place in the top division.
+Less than a year later, ahead of the 1978–79 season, the Ministry of Youth and Sports decided to merge the two clubs in order to unify the institution's sporting activity, with the merger club taking the name of Al-Talaba and retaining Al-Jamiea's place in the top division.
 The club took the Volleyball Training Centre on Al-Maghrib Street in Baghdad as its headquarters.
 Mohammed Debdeb, the president of the National Union of Iraqi Students, was named president of the club and Hadib Majhoul was named as vice-president, while nine other board members were also named.

-The board decided to replace manager Jamal Salih with Abdul Wahab Abdul Qadir, who led the team through the 1978–79 season, Al-Talaba's first in the top-flight after the merger.
-Al-Talaba finished in third place in the league, an improvement on Al-Jamiea's eighth place finish the previous season.
+The board decided to replace manager Jamal Salih with Abdul Wahab Abdul Qadir, who led the team through the 1978–79 season.
+Al-Talaba finished in third place in the league, an improvement on Al-Jamiea's eighth-place finish the previous season.
 For the first time, an Al-Talaba player was among the league's top three goalscorers with Hussein Saeed scoring six goals and Haris Mohammed scoring five.
 Al-Talaba were disqualified from the 1978–79 Iraq FA Cup due to participating in an Arab University tournament without the approval of the Iraq Football Association.
 In 1979, Al-Talaba represented Iraq at the 1979 Summer Universiade in Mexico, finishing in 17th place out of 26 teams.

 In the 1979–80 Iraqi National League, under the management of Khalaf Hassan, Al-Talaba finished in third place again with 27 points.
 Two of their most significant wins that season were beating the eventual league champions, Al-Shorta, 2–0 in the second round of matches on 26 September 1979 and beating Al-Tayaran 1–0 in the 20th round on 24 April 1980.
 In the 1979–80 Iraq FA Cup, Al-Talaba reached the final for the first time but they were defeated on 7 April 1980 by Al-Jaish 4–2 on penalties after drawing 1–1.